Chapter 6 Hypothesis testing and introduction to linear regression

 6.3.4 Residuals vs Leverage plot

 This plot can also be used to check the linear relationship and residuals having constant variance assumptions in the same way as the scale-location plot: we want to see a roughly straight horizontal line and the spread of standardized residuals shouldn’t change as a function of leverage.
 The other useful functionality of this plot is it can help detect influential outliers in a linear regression model (i.e. Even if data have extreme values, they might not be influential to determine the regression line.).
 Points with high leverage may be influential: that is, deleting them would change the model a lot.
-These high leverage points will be found in upper or lower right hand corners of the plot.
+These high leverage points will be found in upper or lower right-hand corner of the plot.

 6.3.5 What if data do not fulfil the model assumptions?